humble-fox-2019/hacktivoverflow/server/README.md

     ```javascript
     {
         errors: [
-            "You haven't authorize with this question"
+            "You haven't authorize with this answer"
         ]
     }
     ```